zadeviggers/zade.viggers.net/src/pages/interesting-things/dynamic-theme-colours.md

 <video src="/dynamic-theme-colours.mp4" controls loop height="300" width="525" class="rounded bg-theme" alt="A video showing a webpage with coloured elements and a settings screen.
 Someone keeps changing the system accent colour, and the coloured elements in the webpage keep updating to match it.">
 </video>

-It's easy.
+Yes, you saw that right.
+The page is using the operating system accent colour.

+The best part is, it's super easy.
 Just use the CSS `AccentColor` colour keyword and you're away!
-There is also a corresponding colour keyword `AccentColorText` that is guaranteed to be readable when text is placed on a background of `AccentColor`.
+There is also a corresponding keyword `AccentColorText` that is guaranteed to be readable when text is placed on a background of `AccentColor`.

 Here's an example of using it: